DO IT RIGHT AND YOU WILL OPEN A ZEIGARNIK LOOP

 8. Perform small doses of closure in your interactions, building up to the actual event.
 Reach out to your prospects and clients before the show.
 Again, you do not want your brand to slip into digital amnesia.
 So, reach out with a personal phone call, follow up with an email that offers something of value and definitely a direct mail that ties to a super special offering for your top prospects

 ABOVE: What are your buyers wanting from you.
 Source: The B2B Millennial Buyer Survey Report

 9. Perform small doses of closure by pre-qualifying your prospects on social channel.
 However, "put more effort into social media for trade show promotions — but only when you are already maximizing traditional pre-show and at-show promotions.
 Your social media efforts should be proportionate to the social-media adaption rate of your target audience."

 Here is an idea.
 We marketers frequently preach.
 'Know your Customers".
 But really, do we really know them?
-At last, a technology platform to your rescue.
-(However, keep in mind that you will always know a small part of their mindset, never the whole.)

 10. The long term gift of giveaways.
 You have all heard the spiel, "Giveaways that tie into your marketing message are much more memorable after the show."